 Of the more than 38 million people in the U.S. with migraine, an estimated 80% to 90% also experience extreme and often painful sensitivity to light—a symptom known as photophobia.
 Migraine light sensitivity can produce pain and discomfort during an attack as well as linger in the hours and days after an episode.
 In addition, migraines can be caused or triggered by light as well, based on the brightness, intensity, wavelengths or type of light that is being emitted.
 The fact is there are many ways in which light can be harmful to a person with migraine.

 More than a third of patients have cited light as a trigger for their migraine attacks, along with other frequently reported triggers such as stress, hormones and sleep disturbances.(3) Furthermore, a migraine attack can occur within just a few seconds of exposure.
 Fluorescent lights, sunlight, and LED and LCD screens from computers or smartphones are just a few of the prominent sources that can cause or trigger migraines for those who are light sensitive.
-In addition, there are specific lighting characteristics and types of which you should be mindful.
+In addition, there are specific lighting characteristics and types of which you should be mindful, which we discuss in detail below:

 Can bright lights cause migraines?
 Migraine—the headache disorder—is a neurological condition that leads to hyperreactivity in the brain.
 This hyperreactivity responds to exposure to specific migraine “triggers,” which can result in a migraine attack.
 And bright, intense light—such as sunlight, overhead fluorescent lighting, or reflected glare—is one of the many reported triggers that can cause or worsen these migraine attacks.
 In fact, one study(4) showed that migraine patients reported attacks that were specifically triggered by sunlight, especially during the summer months when brightness was at its peak.
 Not only were the attacks more frequent and intense during the summer, but onset of head pain was a mere 5-10 minutes after exposure.